Homelessness in the San Francisco Bay Area: Gentrification and displacement

 With the emergence of a "new" Oakland, the African American population has decreased significantly from 2000 to 2010.
-During this period, there has been a push to kick out homeless people from government-funded housing which has further caused many landlords to halt renting to Section 8 tenants.
+During this period, there has been a push to kick out homeless people from government-funded housing which has further led many landlords to stop renting to Section 8 tenants in hopes of getting higher rents.
 According to a report done in 2015, 41% of homeless people who were surveyed in Oakland became homeless after age 50 which is likely due to rising housing prices and loss of safety nets.

 The ongoing gentrification in the SF Bay area is deepening structural divisions.
 The rapid economic growth of the tech industry in San Francisco and nearby Silicon Valley has created hundreds of thousands of new jobs.
-The resultant high demand for housing, combined with the lack of supply, (caused by severe restrictions on the building of new housing units) have caused dramatic increases in rents and extremely high housing prices, adding to the already developing housing crisis.
+The resultant high demand for housing, combined with the lack of supply, (caused by severe restrictions on the building of new housing units) has caused dramatic increases in rents and extremely high housing prices, adding to the already developing housing crisis.
 For example, from 2012 to 2017, the San Francisco metropolitan area added 400,000 new jobs, but only 60,000 new housing units.

 Even though real income rates in the Bay Area have been increasing over time, it was published in 2011 by the American Journal of Economics and Sociology that low-income residents are left with less leftover income after their rental payments than the equivalent in the 1960s.

 Additionally, gentrification affects the health outcomes of individuals and families being displaced.
-Melody Tullier's research identifies that as rates of gentrification in Alameda County grew between 2005-2013, low-tract census populations had an increase in incidents of preventable mortality, specifically due to suicide, homicide, diabetes, HIV and nutritional deficiencies.
+Melody Tullier's research identifies that as rates of gentrification in Alameda County grew between 2005 and 2013, low-tract census populations had an increase in incidents of preventable mortality, specifically due to suicide, homicide, diabetes, HIV, and nutritional deficiencies.

 By the end of 2000, gentrification in San Francisco grew to the center of political and organizing activity.
 Anti-displacement advocates received success in gaining representation in SF's Planning Department and in advancing new regulations (e.g., inclusionary zoning) to protect and create affordable housing, which led to a shift from citywide to district legislative elections to address neighborhood concerns at the city level.

 On January 18, 2016, Martin Luther King Jr. Day, in response to issues of gentrification the Black Seed Collective coordinated a Black Lives Matter movement protest blocking all westbound traffic on the Bay Bridge that connects Oakland and San Francisco.
 During this protest, they demanded for "the immediate divestment of city funds for policing and investment in sustainable, affordable housing so Black, Brown, and Indigenous people can remain in their hometowns of Oakland and San Francisco."